 Although we are aware that our bodies need regular exercise and a healthy diet to keep fit and look good we tend to overlook the needs of our eyes until they begin to fail and common eye problems occur.
-What we should be doing is feeding our eyes with the correct foods.
+What we should all be doing is learning how to your feed with the correct foods.

 Maintaining a good standard of physical health through exercise and diet is not only good for the body but is also beneficial to vision.